pourmalek/CovidVisualizedCountry/20220128/readme.md

 Daily reported deaths are on the rise in all locations.

 Daily reported deaths are all-time high at the national level, in Quebec, Ontario, New Brunswick, and Newfoundland and Labrador.
 Daily reported deaths are about 90% all-time high in Alberta, British Columbia, and Manitoba.
 Second notches (double tips) show in Quebec, Alberta, and British Columbia.

+A retrospectively refutable hypothesis is that the continuation of the rise and the second notches (double tips) might be due to the Omicron sub-lineage BA.2.

 Daily reported deaths have surpassed IHME predictions of 20220121 in all locations.

 Daily reported cases are all-time high with several times difference at the national level and in all provinces.
-PHAC model did not predict the second notches (double tips) in Quebec, Alberta, and British Columbia.